words Al Woods

 When it comes to technology, we are certainly used to seeing new innovations take hold, and then quickly replace the things we were using before should they offer something the older alternatives didn’t.

 The flip phone was quickly replaced by the smartphone.
-VHS was quickly replaced by DVD, and then DVD began to dwindle in popularity as streaming services became more easily avaliable to consumers.
+VHS was quickly replaced by DVD, and then DVD began to dwindle in popularity as streaming services became more easily available to consumers.

 The same thing is true when it comes to more domestic things, though the process is usually a little slower, as things we interact with in the home tend to be replaced less often than things like personal tech and media.
 Toilets with water saving flush features have become the norm for new toilet installations, for example, although many homes that haven’t replaced their bathroom suites in a number of years still don’t have them.

-LED lighting has been around as an option for home use for quite some time now, but it is only really in the past five years that it has become the mainstream choice for lighting.
+LED bulbs, like these on olympialighting.com, have been around as an option for home use for quite some time now, but it is only really in the past five years that it has become the mainstream choice for lighting.
 Recently, GE, who were the main manufacturers of the older style of energy saving lightbulb, announced that they would be ceasing production of these older bulbs and focusing on LED.
 This is a big sign that LED is not only the future of home lighting but is rapidly becoming the present, too.

 The main reason why this is only happening now is that the cost of LED light bulbs used to be considerably higher.
 Better manufacturing and the economies of scale that come into play when something goes mainstream have meant that LED bulbs for normal home use cost a fraction of what they used to and are only slightly more expensive than traditional bulbs.
 That extra cost is recouped very quickly due to the fact the bulbs cost less to run and last much, much longer.